 - T2: typically low signal overall (thought to be due to high cellularity and abundant collagen); areas of necrosis and myxoid degeneration can have high signal

-MR may also show necrotic, haemorrhagic and cystic components in better detail if these entities are present.
+MR may also show necrotic, haemorrhagic and cystic components in better detail if these are present.

 Treatment and prognosis

 The majority of tumours tend to be benign and slow growing.
-Malignant tumours are extremely uncommon but have been reported.
+Malignant tumours are uncommon but have been reported.
 Surgical resection is the treatment of choice 5-6.
-There can be recurrence in a small proportion (~15%) of cases.
+There can be recurrence in a small proportion (8%) of cases, most of which do not recur again following re-excision.

 Considerations for extremely well-defined lesions include: